Ashishlathkar77/Customer-Service-Chatbot/report.md

   - **SMTP Service**: For sending emails on behalf of users.
   - **Calendarific API**: To retrieve information about public holidays.

+## KPI Tracking 📊
+The project includes a KPI Tracker to monitor and analyze chatbot performance.
+The KPI Tracker tracks key metrics, including:

+- Total Interactions: The total number of interactions logged.
+- Active Users: The number of unique users interacting with the chatbot.
+- Average Satisfaction Score: The average user satisfaction score collected from feedback.
+- Average First Response Time: The average time taken for the chatbot to respond to user queries.
+- Resolution Rate: The percentage of user queries successfully resolved by the chatbot.

 ## Installation and Setup ⚙️
 To run the chatbot locally, follow these steps: